CiCi (album)

-CiCi is the eighth studio album by the American singer Ciara.
+CiCi is the eighth studio album by American singer Ciara.
 It was released on August 22, 2025, by Beauty Marks Entertainment.
 It followed her seventh studio album, Beauty Marks (2019), and was supported by the release of the lead single, "Ecstasy".
 Developed as an extension of her 2023 extended play of the same title, it features all of the songs from the previous release, including previously released singles "How We Roll" and "Forever"; standalone releases "Wassup" and "Run It Up" are also included.
 The album features collaborations with Big Freedia, BossMan Dlow, Chris Brown, Diamond Platnumz, Latto, Lil Baby, Moliy, Normani, Oxlade, Jazze Pha, Busta Rhymes, Teyana Taylor, and Tyga.

 Background and conception

 In 2017, Ciara founded her own independent label, Beauty Marks Entertainment, following what she described as one of the "most disappointing" meetings with her former label's new CEO.
-Through Beauty Marks, she released her seventh studio album, Beauty Marks (2019).
 In June 2022, it was reported she signed a joint-venture contract between Republic and Uptown Records, in collaboration with her label.
 Under the agreement, the singles "Jump", featuring Coast Contra, and "Better Thangs", featuring Summer Walker, were released in July and September 2022, respectively; however, with the release of "Da Girls" in March 2023, copyright was credited solely through Beauty Marks.
 In August 2023, the extended play CiCi was released and featured the new single "How We Roll" with Chris Brown.
 In 2024, Ciara, along with Busta Rhymes, joined long-time collaborator Missy Elliott's Out of This World Tour.
 That same year, "Run It Up" and "Wassup" were released in August and September, respectively.
 In April 2025, it was announced an extension of the 2023 extended play would release on July 11 of the same year, featuring all previously included songs, the 2024 releases, and five brand-new songs, including "Ecstasy".